dotnet/arcade/Documentation/Policy/ToolsetPolicy.md

 ### Mac native toolsets
 - Mac tools are managed via O/S itself.
 Here too we have both hosted and private machine pools.

+### Servicing (LTS)
+- All toolsets should be the latest RTM (serviceable) version for LTS.
+- Toolsets should only change as needed, and with explicit consent of tactics.

 ### Other
 - Any other tools not directly called out should be managed via Arcade, and preferably bootstrapped in as part of the build.